 Walmart is testing smart carts that automatically total bills and enable mobile payments, allowing customers to bypass traditional counters altogether.

-For retailers, this means reduced labor costs and better customer data .
+For retailers, this means reduced labor costs and better customer data.
 For customers, it means time saved and frustration avoided — a win-win in today’s instant-gratification culture.

-3. Generative AI and Agentic AI in Retail Workflows In 2025, retailers are embracing Generative AI (GenAI) and Agentic AI as foundational tools to automate and optimize a wide range of workflows from content generation to autonomous process execution.
+In 2025, retailers are embracing Generative AI (GenAI) and Agentic AI as foundational tools to automate and optimize a wide range of workflows from content generation to autonomous process execution.

 GenAI is transforming retail at its core by creating UGC product descriptions tailored to customer segments, personalized email campaigns, and UGC-inspired promotional banners that reflect seasonal trends.
 Retailers are leveraging these tools to generate high-converting, localized content for thousands of SKUs on the fly—providing speed in execution and enhancing engagement.
 GenAI can also rigorously A/B test ad creatives and auto-deploy the best results across channels in real time.